twoorcas/se_project_coffeeshop/README.md

 ## Plans on improving the project

-**1. Change the theme and content into something more personal.**
+- Change the theme and content into something more personal
-**2. Replace the current photos with my photos and replace the logo with my profile photo.**
+- Replace the current photos with my photos and replace the logo with my profile photo